 Con: The forward-opening rangefinder pouch didn’t stay closed during the crawl.

-The Badlands Bino XR is designed to carry up to 10×42 binocs plus a rangefinder.
+The Badlands Bino XR is designed to carry up to 10×42 binos plus a rangefinder.
 The adjustable shelf between the binocular and rangefinder compartment may allow it to accommodate larger binoculars, but we did not test this.
 The angle of the shoulder straps and buckle kept the straps off the testers necks while they hiked, ran, jumped, and crawled.
 The harness did lose some comfort points for its thin side straps that dug into some of the testers’ sides.
 Like the Sitka, it was also among the hottest harnesses in the test.
 The included rain cover is a nice touch and did its job well.
-Though not modular in design, it has adequate storage to carry most items a hunter would stuff in a binoc harness when heading afield — binocs, rangefinder, mouth calls, wind check, lens cloth, etc. Our testers liked the magnetic forward-opening top for access, but the magnetic opening for the lower rangefinder pouch proved a liability.
+Though not modular in design, it has adequate storage to carry most items a hunter would stuff in a bino harness when heading afield — binos, rangefinder, mouth calls, wind check, lens cloth, etc. Our testers liked the magnetic forward-opening top for access, but the magnetic opening for the lower rangefinder pouch proved a liability.
 During each iteration of the 100m crawl, the lower rangefinder pouch came open and, if not caught by the tester, dumped the rangefinder.
 “This harness is great for hunting from a treestand or ground blind,” one tester noted.
 “It would have fared much better if the rangefinder pouch closed with a hook and bungee.
 The magnets just weren’t strong enough to keep it shut on a hard crawl.”

 Pro: A comfortable pack that can take a beating.